jacobwtriplett/stackdid/readme.md

 ## Key Features

-- Not subject to earlier bias from dynamic effects
+- Not subject to bias from dynamic effects
 - Can easily isolate a particular window of interest around each event
 - Can easily be extended into a triple-difference specification